Each student who has been impacted by, or involved in, bullying others will respond and act differently.

 - closes the screen, or hides the mobile phone when others enter the room

-- spending unusually long hours online in a more tense, pensive tone
+- spending unusually long hours online

 - receiving suspicious phone calls, emails or packages.